cosmos72/cl-parametric-types/README.md

   operate on a different level: they can produce arbitrary code, but actually programming them is up to the programmer.
 They are general tools to build a programming language, rather than a specialized tool to repeatedly compile the same source code with different types.
-* If Common Lisp macros are considered "better" (for some definition of better) than C++ templates by someone, then it should be possible to implement C++ templates using them.
+* If Common Lisp macros are to be considered "better" (for some definition of better) than C++ templates, then it should be possible to implement C++ templates using them.

-  An even stronger argument could be: show that Common Lisp macros can implement C++ templates, and *then* the statement "CL macros are better than C++ templates" would have some objective justification.
+  An even stronger argument could be: show that CL macros can implement C++ templates, and *then* the statement "CL macros are better than C++ templates" could have some objective justification.

 CL-PARAMETRIC-TYPES exists for all these reasons, and for an additional one: scratch the author's personal itch about combining two of his favorite tools - Common Lisp and C++ templates.